-Here are some tips on teaching your kids the valuable lessons that come from being a responsible pet owner.
+Here are some tips on teaching kids responsible pet ownership.

 Before making the decision to get a pet, take the idea for a test run.
 Look at books on animals at the library and watch a TV special on pets.
 Visit a shelter, pet store, or family and friends who have pets.
 Kids are sponges when it comes to information, especially when it’s a subject they’re passionate about.
 This introduction will help them become animal experts and foster their curiosity to prepare them for the hard work ahead.